rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 ## Building the Compiler

 To build a compiler, run `./x.py build`.
-This will do the whole bootstrapping process described above, producing a usable compiler toolchain from the source code you have checked out.
-This takes a long time, so it is not usually what you want to actually run (more on this later).
+This will build up to the stage1 compiler, including `rustdoc`, producing a usable compiler toolchain from the source code you have checked out.

 Note that building will require a relatively large amount of storage space.
 You may want to have upwards of 10 or 15 gigabytes available to build the compiler.